d2l-ai/d2l-en/chapter_recurrent-neural-networks/gru.md

   a mechanism, we will have to assign a very large gradient to this observation, since it affects all subsequent observations.
 * We might encounter a situation where some symbols carry no pertinent observation.
-For instance, when parsing a webpage there might be auxiliary HTML code that is irrelevant for the purpose of assessing the sentiment conveyed on the page.
+For instance, when parsing a web page there might be auxiliary HTML code that is irrelevant for the purpose of assessing the sentiment conveyed on the page.
 We would like to have some mechanism for *skipping such symbols* in the latent state representation.